|

 Ironically, religions tend to claim authorship of morality.
 Morality is the innate capability of feeling empathy and compassion for others which is shared to an extent by all creatures and enables them to function in units, be it the immediate family or a flock of thousands.

 Religion, besides ethnicity and nationality, is one of the most divisive and therefore destructive collective identities.
+One religion alone is responsible for the world's three largest genocides (in North America, South America and Germany).

 Besides all this, the illusion of eternal life distorts the importance of real life by reducing it to an insignificant part of an imaginary 'bigger picture'; this creates a mindset which is, to a greater or lesser extent, largely unconcerned about mankind and our environment in general.
 Obedience to rules becomes more important than our innate sense of morality, victims of injustice are believed to be reimbursed and perpetrators to be punished in 'another life', the death of others is considered nothing more than a gateway to another world for them, and the damage we inflict upon our planet doesn't matter because the material world will end soon, anyway.